 aka: The Rock-On Method - Determining Absolute Configuration with Maximum Separation

-Figure 2-c.
-The Rock-On hand gesture is one of Avril Lavigne's favorite hand gestures.
+gesture demonstrated in Figure 2-c.
+The Rock-On hand gesture is one of Avril Lavigne's favorite

 Authors name: Timothy (Tim) McLaurin

-The method addresses the following problem that students frequently encounter when first confronted with Absolute Configuration (RS Configuration):
+The method addresses the following problem that students frequently encounter when first confronted with assigining/determining RS Configurations (Absolute Configuration)

 McLaurin Method (aka: The Rock-On Method)

 (The photo's are of my hand.
 I understand it is not the most aesthetically pleasing hand, yet I am looking for female volunteers.)

 The method requires one hand, either the right or the left hand.
 The following Figures and examples will demonstrate the method using the right hand.
 The fingers

 used with the method are the thumb, index finger, and the pinky finger.
 Students need to assign priority to the four groups bonded to the stereocenter (chiral

 carbon) and then place the priorities to the corresponding fingers and the arm.
 The fingers (thumb, index finger, and the pinky finger) are outstretched from the

 A. The fingers (digits) outstretched from the right hand.